komuw/sewer/README.md

 Sewer is a Let's Encrypt(ACME) client.
-It is name is derived from Kenyan hip hop artiste, Kitu Sewer.
+It's name is derived from Kenyan hip hop artiste, Kitu Sewer.
 It allows you to obtain ssl/tls certificates from Let's Encrypt.
 Sewer currently only supports the DNS mode of validation, I have no plans of supporting other modes of validation.
 The currently supported DNS providers are: